tgerardot/TheThreeTravelers/One Shots and Excursions/Meeting Tier 4s ep1 - Mystara & Lament.md

 Dante informs the group that he needs to go get his parents.
 They've died, and he needs to bring them back.
 Confused, the group follows Dante back to the office and through a false wall to find a staircase to the basement.
 There, they find a very large mirror that they learn is called The Bridge Between.

 ### The Bridge Between
 Inside the world of the mirror is a bridge.
 On the outside of the bridge is darkness with motes of light.
 Halfway across this bridge are the spirits of Dante's parents.
 Dante says he is always able to lead them back if he can reach them, but he must reach them before they complete the crossing of the bridge.
 If they cross, they will be lost forever.
-The tricky part, is that there are invisible barrier
+The tricky part, is that there are invisible barriers that can not be seen with See Invisibility that create a sort of invisible maze.
+Once a person is on the other side of one of these walls, they can not be seen and are obscured.
+There are also spots within the maze that when stepped on will return the stepper back to the beginning of the maze.

+The